khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 The latter leads to nurturing and self-sacrificing behavior, and being deeply invested in personal relationships.
 Disagreeable people, in contrast, could care less what others think or feel.

-Interestingly, agreeableness is also the opposite of competitiveness.
+Interestingly, it turns out that agreeableness is *inversely* correlated with competitiveness.
-It turns out that disagreeable people are usually very competitive, while agreeable people usually are not.
+Disagreeable people are usually very competitive, while agreeable people usually are not.
-What's probably going on is that it is the nurturing aspect of agreeable people that is the mirror of the competitive side of disagreeable people.
+What's probably going on is that it is the nurturing aspect of agreeableness that is the opposite of competitiveness.

 I think I'm fairly agreeable, though there's a bit of ambiguity on this one.
-I can be very blunt, which is not supposed to be typical trait of agreeable people.
+I am definitely averse to conflict, but I can also be very blunt, which is not supposed to be typical of agreeable people.
 I have a theory for this, but it's too vague to try to explain here.

 # Neuroticism